logan-pearce/logan-pearce.github.io/index.md

   - "/img/big-imgs/SMA.jpg" : "SMA, Credit: CfA"
 ---

-I am a 3nd year graduate student in the Astronomy department at The University of Texas at Austin.
-I work with Professor Adam Kraus on direct imaging of extrasolar planets.
-I recieved my B.A. in physics and computer science from Wesleyan University in 2014 and my M.A. in astronomy in 2015 as part of Wesleyan's 5 year combined BA/MA program.
+I am a 2nd time undergradute student, starting a new career in the Astronomy at The University of Texas at Austin.
+I'm returning to school after a career in the US Navy and as a middle school science teacher.

-For more information on my research intrest and projects, see my [research](/research) page.
-For a list of my publications, presentations and my full CV, see my [publications](/publications) page.
-My [blog](/blog) has my ramblings on random cool science tidbits or coding projects.
-If you want to learn more about me, outside of science, checkout my [about me](/aboutme) page.
+I work with Dr Adam Kraus on directly imaged massive planets on wide orbits from their host star.
+By studying their current possible orbits, I am searching for clues about how they could have formed.
+To see what I've found so far, check out my [research](/research) page, which also details other projects I've done in planetary science and SETI.
+For my publications, presentations and CV, see my [publications](/publications) page.
+For more about me, checkout my [about me](/aboutme) page.